Skip to main content

 • See Testudo for the current list of ARAB course offerings

-• All students enrolling in an SLLC language course for the first time must take the Foreign Language Placement Assessment (FLPA).
+• All students enrolling in an SLLC language course for the first time must take the World Language Placement (WLP).

 • Students must take language acquisition courses sequentially.
 Once credit has been received in a higher-level language acquisition or grammar course, a lower-level course may not be taken for credit.